Claus Zundel: Biography

-The native of Heidelberg concentrated on R&B music in the 1980s, producing three tracks for Chaka Khan (who had moved to Germany) and several popular European artists in the 1980s.
-Tired of the fast pace, he moved to Ibiza, Spain in late 80s.
+Born in Heidelberg, Germany, Zundel got his professional start in 1980s R&B music, producing three tracks for Chaka Khan and several popular European artists over the course of the decade.
+Eventually tiring of his fast-paced lifestyle in Germany, Zundel moved to Ibiza, Spain in late '80s.

-His co-producers were Ralf Hamm and Markus Staab who joined him in 1988.
-In 1990, they recorded as BSOG with featured vocals by Elaine Hudson.
-They released a single "Bow Wow Wow," with additional tracks Wam Bam and Cooler Moments Of Vivaldi.
+Musicians Ralf Hamm and Markus Staab joined Zundel as co-producers in 1988.
+In 1990, the three of them recorded under the name B.S.O.G., featuring vocals by Elaine Hudson.
+They released a single by the name of "Bow Wow Wow," with additional tracks "Wam Bam" and "Cooler Moments Of Vivaldi".

-Overtaken by flamenco, Zundel amassed 250 hours of these types of performances.
-Soon after he created his first own successful musical project: B-Tribe ("Barcelona Tribe of Soulsters").
-With the first album Fiest Fatal !, B-Tribe hit charts all over the world.
-Five more albums followed with total sales of over 5 million copies.
+While living in Ibiza, Zundel found a passion for flamenco.
+In 1993 this coalesced with the creation of his first successful musical project: B-Tribe ("Barcelona Tribe of Soulsters").
+With its first album, 1993s ¡Fiesta Fatal!, B-Tribe hit charts all over the world.
+Five more albums followed soon after, with total sales reaching over 5 million copies.

-At the same time, in 1995 Zundel created his second multi-million selling project — Sacred Spirit.
-The album Chants and Dances of Native Americans received multi-platinum awards from RIAA and sold 7 million.
-In 2001, with More Chants and Dances of Native Americans album he got a Grammy award nomination for Best New Age Album.
+In 1995 Zundel created Sacred Spirit, his second multi-million selling project.
+Inspired by the history, cultures, and hardships of several North American Indigenous tribes, Sacred Spirit borrowed from Indigenous music much in the same way B-Tribe borrowed from flamenco.
+For example, the album Chants and Dances of Native Americans mixes ceremonial chants from members of the Sioux, Navajo, and Pueblo tribes with drum patterns and electronic sounds.
+It had mostly positive reception upon release, receiving multi-platinum awards from RIAA and selling 7 million copies worldwide.
+In 2001, a second album followed, named More Chants and Dances of Native Americans.
+With it, Zundel was nominated for Best New Age, Ambient, Or Chant Album at the 44th Grammy Awards.
+He lost to A Day Without Rain by Irish singer and songwriter Enya.

-Other related projects include Divine Works (1996) (which became a notable dance hit with "Ancient Person of My Heart" single), Ancient Spirit (1997) and One Little Creature.
-Some of these are getting difficult to obtain.
-However, a number of tracks from the Divine Works album are on the newer Classical Spirit album (2003) — a collection of five famous classical pieces remixed by Claus, as well as five of his own compositions.
-Moroccan Spirit album (a "The Brave" mix of Moroccan native songs, recorded by Zundel himself during his five-month trip to Morocco) was released in 2002 and was a commercial success.
-The Brave also produced the Rose Moore album Spirit Of Silence in 2002.
-In February 2007 a new Zundel produced album was released worldwide — Palermo Nuevo — under project name Tango Jointz.
+Other related projects over the next few years include Divine Works (1996) (responsible for the 1997 dance single "Ancient Person of My Heart"), Ancient Spirit (1997), and One Little Creature.
+Many songs from these projects are difficult to obtain.
+However, some tracks from Divine Works are on the Sacred Spirit's 2003 album Classical Spirit (2003).
+Classical Spirit is a collection of five famous classical pieces remixed by Claus, as well as five of his own compositions.

+In 2002, Zundel found success once more with Moroccan Spirit, which was a "The Brave" mix of Moroccan native songs recorded by Zundel during a five-month trip to Morocco.
+He also produced the Rose Moore album Spirit Of Silence in 2002.
+In February 2007, a new Zundel produced album was released worldwide — Palermo Nuevo — under project name Tango Jointz.
 Named after the cosmopolitan cultural and musical hotspot in Buenos Aires, this album is a collection of musical offerings combining traditional tango sounds and Latin rhythms with electronic beats.